OGRECave/blender2ogre/Modifiers.md

 (such as subdivision surfaces) and without affecting the base geometry of your object.

 `blender2ogre` supports exporting meshes with modifiers, but not all modifiers are supported.
-Also some modifiers have special treament (Array and Armature), please check the corresponding sections
+Also, some modifiers have special treatment (Array and Armature), please check the corresponding sections

-> NOTE: Support for modifiers is *best effort*, in most cases the modifiers habe been tested individually and not all combinations have been tried.
+> NOTE: Support for modifiers is *best effort*, in most cases the modifiers have been tested individually and not all combinations have been tried.

 > **WARNING**: Beware of using Modifiers that increase the vertex o poly count of the models when exporting (like Subdivision Surface) since the exported mesh might not be very optimal for realtime rendering.
-Retopology is adviced in these cases to improve render times.
+Retopology is advised in these cases to improve render times.

 ## Index
  - [Documentation](#documentation)